17 Time Travel Romance Books You Should Read

 3. Night Watch (Discworld)

-At this time, he’s married with a child, and he’s a commander of the watch as opposed to this past.
-In the past, he’s hung around and tried to give his younger self-life advice.
-So it’s hilarious to see how a man lives through two different timelines with different plots with romance and comedy.
+At this time, he’s married with a child and a commander of the watch as opposed to the past.
+In the past, he’s hung around and tried to give his younger self life advice.
+So it’s hilarious to see how a man lives through two different timelines with plots of romance and comedy.

 Author: Terry Pratchett